 - 2 cups water or chicken stock

-- ½ tsp salt
+- ½ teaspoon salt or to taste

-- 1 cup frozen peas optional
+- 1 cup frozen peas (optional)

 - Chop the onions and garlic.